 In the early days of digital marketing, measuring the ROI of a digital marketing campaign was not possible, which lead to a lot of untrue assumptions.
 Many businesses spent money on digital marketing but were unable to tell which half of their budget was going to waste.
 Things aren’t the same anymore.

-Today, digital marketing has evolved and you have many sophisticated tools that give you a clear idea of what metrics to track so that you can use them to improve your results.
+Today, digital marketing has evolved and you have many sophisticated tools such as Google Analytics, SEMRush, KissMetrics and etc. that give you a clear idea of what metrics to track so that you can use them to improve your results.

 It doesn’t matter what business you are running or what kind of products you sell, in order to successfully measure your return on investment, you need to define which key performance metrics you will be focusing on.